soverenio/docs/docs/administration/configuring-agent.md

   token: <TOKEN>
 ```

-Digger is a component of an Agent that actually sends metadata to the Soveren Cloud, this is where the token value is used.
+Digger is a component of the Agent that actually sends metadata to the Soveren Cloud, this is where the token value is used.

 ## Resource limits